 If you can’t find accommodation in Miami in this area look in the mainland neighborhoods starting with Downtown and continuing with the Design District and others that you will find explained below.

-1. South Beach, the best area to stay in Miami
+1. South Beach, the most popular area

 South Beach is located in front of Downtown across Biscayne Bay in the southern part of Miami Beach.
 This district is the image we all have of Miami thanks to TV series and movies.